odoo/documentation/website/publish/multi_website.rst

 .. image:: media/multi_website06.png
   :align: center

-You can for instance set specific :
+You can, for instance, set specific :

 -  languages,